vstinner/misc/python/pep_c_api.rst

 Abstract
 ========

-Write a new A C API with no implementation detail and use make C extensions use this API by default.
-Add an opt-in option to compile C extensions with the full API.
+Modify the C API to remove implementation details.
+Add an opt-in option to compile C extensions to get the old full API with implementation details.

 The new C API allows to more easily experiment new optimizations: